hzitoun/android-camera2-secret-picture-taker/README.md

         final Button btn = (Button) findViewById(R.id.startCaptureBtn);
         //start capturing when clicking on the button btn.setOnClickListener(v ->
-                //call PictureService#startCapturing method by passing the activity (this) and the OnPictureCapturedListener (this) in parameters new PictureService().startCapturing(this, this)
+                //call PictureService#startCapturing method by passing the activity (this)
+                //and the OnPictureCapturedListener (this) in parameters
+                new PictureService().startCapturing(this, this)
         );
     }